nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 ---
 ### Category: `cat` <a name = "cat"></a>
-Shows list of categories, and/or its items, or a specified category of items.
+Shows list of categories, or a summary table of all categories and their items.

 Format:
 * `cat list`: shows list of all categories in the inventory.